michalgm/curiosityhacked.org/blog/oakland/about.md

 <img src="/media/10632620_897683933593731_8723575834852983001_n.jpg" height='350px' align='right'/>Our Oakland location serves as our headquarters as well as our test bed for many of our programs.
 Guilds currently run four nights a week and Open Labs occur ever Sunday from 2-5pm.
 Other classes and after school activites run as scheduled.

-#####We are now hosting Birthday Parties!
-Email us for more on our individualized approach or to schedule!

 Curiosity Hacked Oakland Lab:
 6036 Telegraph Avenue
 Oakland, CA 94609

+#####We are now hosting Birthday Parties!
+Email us for more on our individualized approach or to schedule!

+<em>If you're interested in using CHOL for your after-school group or science club, contact us at info@curiosityhacked.org</em>

  ###2015 Oakland Lab Summer Camp Schedule:
 - 6/15 - 6/17: Mentor Hack (3 Day FREE Intensive for Teacher and Mentors on Learner Centered Maker Education.
 A small deposit will hold your spot and provide your catered lunch all three days!)
 - 6/22 - 6/26: Scientific Adventures for Girls (entering 4th and 5th grade girls)
 - 6/29 - 7/1: Mentor Hack (3 Day FREE Intensive for Teacher and Mentors on Learner Centered Maker Education.
 A small deposit will hold your spot and provide your catered lunch all three days!)